Published on The Arboretum (https://arboretum.uoguelph.ca)

 Red pine bark has a reddish tinge with broad scales.
 Photo by Chris Earley.

-Red Pine cones.
+Red pine cones.
 Photo by Chris Earley.

 Ontario Tree Atlas map of non-planted Red Pine.
 1995-1999.